imfulee/jaqen/README.md

 ## Motivation

-I found the original didn't run well on Linux, but works pretty well for Windows and Mac. **You could just hook up a Virtual Machine and a volume and use the original inside the Virtual Machine** but I decided to write this fun side project.
+I found the original didn't run well on Linux, but works pretty well for Windows and Mac. **You could just hook up a Virtual Machine and a volume and use the original inside the Virtual Machine**, like [this](https://youtu.be/MV-iB1v_UdU) (credits to the reddit `u/EvensenFM` that did it), but I decided to write this fun side project.
 I chose Go because I could compile to multiple platforms with a relatively easy learning curve and didn't have a complicated packaging step.
-I don't play this game as much anymore and you're very welcomed to submit PRs and issues but I don't guarantee to fix/review it.
+I don't play this game as much anymore and you're very welcomed to submit PRs and issues.

 ## Usage